 - have a vested interest in working with a community of artists

 - are interested in engaging in a discussion about how the studio can support and challenge their work

-While this program previously offered a production to conclude the year, the studio is interested in co-designing a residency with the playwright that will support and challenge their process.
+While this is a merit-based residency search, we are particularly interested in diversity – diverse writers, voices, viewpoints, perspectives.
+The studio is interested in co-designing a residency with the playwright that will support and challenge their process.
 The course of the residency is not regimented, but may be described as “playwright’s choice” within the resources and capabilities of the studio.
 Past participants have chosen some of the following:

 1) a series of readings on a play written during the course of the year

 2) a series of readings on a variety of plays/pages

 3) writing a new work for an ensemble of graduate level actors